Last updated November 9, 2016.

 Unlike traditional version control systems like CVS or SVN, a Git repository can be a completely local undertaking.
 Consequently, to work with Git, you first install it on your local machine.
+After which, you could create a git repo in your Github account and connect it to the local repo in your machine and start syncing!

 Wikipedia holds a list of available Git clients and (IDE) plugins.